-The Russell-led Celtics, Jordan’s Bulls, and Seimone Augustus-propelled Lynx?
-Yep, it’s certainly safe to say that Minnesota’s WNBA ball club is quickly climbing into the ranks of the two aforementioned dynasties.
-They’ve captured two out of the leagues last three championships, and have easily compiled an 80-23 record during that span.
-The are easily the best among their peers (the next closest teams to that mark are the Atlanta Dream and the Indiana Fever, both of which posted a 58-45 record), according to ESPN.com.
-The wins started coming out of nowhere, and finally finding the right coach just might have made all the difference.
+The Russell-led Celtics.
+Jordan’s Bulls.
+And Seimone Augustus-propelled Lynx?
+Yep, It’s certainly safe to say that Minnesota’s WNBA ball club is quickly climbing into the ranks of the two aforementioned dynasties.
+They’ve captured two out of the leagues last three championships, and have easily compiled an 80-23 record during that span, easily the best among their peers (the next closest teams to that mark are the Atlanta and the Indiana Fever, both of which posted a 58-45 record), according to ESPN.com.

-With the Lynx off to another outstanding 8-2 start it certainly doesn’t look like the team’s reign at the top of the WNBA food chain will be ending any time soon.
+And with the Lynx off to another outstanding 8-2 start, according to href=http://sports.espn.go.com/wnba/standings >ESPN.com, it certainly doesn’t look like the team’s reign at the top of the WNBA food chain will be ending any time soon.
 After 11 years of hardship to kick off the franchise, the team is finally clicking and giving their fans something to cheer about.